Happy 401(k) Day! Do you know where yours is?

 (NerdWallet) – Sept.
-8, the Friday after Labor Day, marks National 401(k) day.
+8, the Friday after Labor Day, marked National 401(k) day.
 It’s the day Americans are encouraged to check in on their retirement readiness.

 But what about all the 401(k)s out in the ether?
 If you’re not sure where one of your 401(k) accounts is, now is as good a time as any to find it.